djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

   [10 11]]]
 ```

-Explanation:

 - `np.arange(12)` creates a 1D array with elements from 0 to 11.
 - `arr.reshape(2, 3, 2)` reshapes the array into a 3D structure with dimensions 2x3x2.
 - The total number of elements remains consistent (2 * 3 * 2 = 12).
-- **Practical Use Case:** 3D reshaping is commonly used in image processing where images are represented as 3D arrays (height x width x color channels) or in processing volumetric data like medical scans.
+- 3D reshaping is commonly used in image processing where images are represented as 3D arrays (height x width x color channels) or in processing volumetric data like medical scans.

 ### Flattening Arrays